jwarz/data-scientists-tools/introduction_to_r/readme.md

     ## Hornet 4 Drive    21.4   6  258 110 3.08 3.215 19.44  1  0    3    1
     ## Hornet Sportabout 18.7   8  360 175 3.15 3.440 17.02  0  0    3    2
     ## Valiant           18.1   6  225 105 2.76 3.460 20.22  1  0    3    1

+Wonderful!
+So, what do we have in this dataset?
+For example, `hp` represents the car’s horsepower; the Datsun has the lowest horse power of the 6 cars that are displayed.
+For a full overview of the variables’ meaning, type `?mtcars` in the console and read the help page.
+Continue to the next exercise!

 ## Have a look at the structure